-I always thought travel by train / rail would be romantic.
-So this year I booked a trip from DC to California on two scenic train routes – one on the Capital Limited from DC to Chicago, and the other on the California Zephyr going from Chicago to Truckee California with two stops in Colorado.
+I always thought travel by train would be romantic.
+So this year I booked a trip from Baltimore to California on two scenic Amtrak train routes – one on the Capitol Limited from Baltimore to Chicago, and the other on the California Zephyr going from Chicago to Truckee California with two stops in Colorado.

 The Train Travel Experience for a Writer

 We boarded our first train of the day at 2:00 pm this afternoon.
-We’ve met some interesting people, had a steak dinner in the dining car, read some, wrote some and took in the sweeping landscapes of Western Maryland and West Virginia.
-The sun set just as we were coming into Cumberland.
+We’ve met some interesting people, had a steak dinner in the dining car, read for awhile, I wrote for awhile, and we took in the sweeping landscapes of Western Maryland and West Virginia.
+The sunset just as we were coming into Cumberland.

 Everything seems to slow down.
-You notice things like the accent of conductor, the smell of steaming beef wafting out of the dining car.
+You notice things like the accent of the conductor, the smell of steaming beef wafting out of the dining car.
 The embroidered turkey on the camouflage ball cap worn by a bearded, man in overalls.
 His sixty-something wife is wearing gray sweatpants with rhinestone zippers.
-They’re conversation gives away that they are with a tour group going to Branson MO, they are ultra-conservative, hate “O’Bama-care,” and seem to attend church every day.
+Okay, I eavesdropped.
+They’re on a group tour going to Branson MO, they are ultra-conservative, hate “O’Bama-care,” and evidently attend church every day.

 There’s man wearing an eye patch.
 His shirt is loud, printed with all kinds of brands of beer.
 His cap says “Life is Good.”
 He sits alone in a lounge chair watching the world go by.
 His face is somber – almost melancholy – out of sync with his festive clothes.